Defect 2 spin blocks of symmetric groups and canonical basis coefficients: Combinatorial background

 \subsection{The abacus}

 Abacus notation for partitions was introduced by James, and has proved to be a valuable tool in the combinatorial modular representation theory of symmetric groups.
 A different abacus notation for strict partitions was introduced by Bessenrodt, Morris and Olsson to play the analogous role in the theory of spin representations.
-Here we introduce an alternative abacus notation which appears not to have been used before.
+Here we introduce an alternative abacus notation which works better for our purposes (this is also used by Yates in \cite{deanyates}).

 We take an abacus with $h$ vertical runners numbered $-n,1-n,\dots,n-1,n$ from left to right.
-On runner $i$ we mark positions labelled with the integers in $i+h\bbz$ increasing down the runner, so that (if $a\nequiv n\ppmod h$) position $a+1$ appears directly to the right of position $a$.
+On runner $i$ we mark positions labelled with the non-zero integers in $i+h\bbz$ increasing down the runner, so that (if $a\nequiv n\ppmod h$) position $a+1$ appears directly to the right of position $a$.
 For example, if $h=9$, the abacus is drawn as follows. {